guacamoledragon/throw-voice/src/site/translations.md

 ### POEditor

 Go to [pawa's POEditor](https://poeditor.com/join/project?hash=qQs2GuUoYv) project page, and add a language.
-The translations will be synchronized on the next release.
+I will synchronize the translations on the next release.